 Norway’s Cities and Fjords

-CORONAVIRUS STATUS UPDATE: From January 2021 there are 5 ships sailing the Norwegian coastal voyage route for local access and freight transport.
-Further sailings for other ships are being considered to start in early 2021.
+CORONAVIRUS STATUS UPDATE (12.07.21): There are 7 ships sailing the Norwegian coastal voyage route for local access and freight transport.
+Further sailings for other ships are being considered to start later in 2021.
 The size and scale of the restart is dependent on national and international travel restrictions, government support and other external factors outside of Hurtigruten's control.
-As of 03/08/2020 Hurtigruten has temporarily suspended all expedition sailings only on MS Roald Amundsen, MS Fridtjof Nansen and MS Spitsbergen until further notice.
-All Antarctica expedition sailings departing in Winter 2020-21 are also cancelled.
+Visitors from Ireland must quarantine in an hotel in Norway for 10 days.

 Price from: €1695 pp sharing (plus taxes)

 Types: Summer Holiday, Independent Travel, Family Holiday, Couples, Groups, Solo Travellers

 Remember, this itinerary may be used as a guide only.
 We are happy to adapt it to best meet your preferences.

 See Hurtigruten’s online brochures to discover more about their destinations, their ships and life on board during a Norwegian coastal voyage.